 If you do decide to have a tinker yourself, be cautious.
 Some manufacturers claim that any work done on your appliances by an 'unauthorised repairer' may mean you void your warranty.
 (At CHOICE, we think this kind of restriction is unfair and we're fighting to ban the practice).

-In any case, under the ACL, you're entitled to a refund, repair or replacement if a product develops a fault after a 'reasonable amount of time after purchase'.
+In any case, under the ACL, you're entitled to a refund, repair or replacement if a product develops a fault during a 'reasonable amount of time after purchase'.
 All too often, businesses suggest that the 'reasonable' time period is the 12–24 month warranty period, but often it's much longer.

 We have a guide on the reasonable life expectancy for most appliances to help you work out if you should ask for a fix under the ACL.